argrelay/argrelay/docs/dev_notes/how_search_works.md

     *   Phase 1: search single func impl (function implementation)
     *   Phase 1+N: search multiple func args (function arguments)

-*   The same search mechanism is used in all phases - finding `data_envelope`-s:
+*   The same search mechanism is used in all phases of finding `data_envelope`-s:
     *   Phase 1: Each function impl is a `data_envelope` to find.
     *   Phase 1+N: All function args are `data_envelope`-s to find.